Favio101/Pet-Care-Website/README.md

 # Paradigm Pet Professionals Website Redesign

 This project is a responsive, multi-page prototype developed as part of my UI/UX redesign project for a course at WGU.
 IT is designed for **Paradigm Pet Professionals**, a hypothetical virtual pet consultation company.
-The prototype replaces a 10-year-old website with a modern, accessible, and user-centered design.
+The prototype replaces a 10-year-old website with a modern, accessible, and user-centered design. [link to website redesign](https://favio101.github.io/Pet-Care-Website/)

 ## Features
 - **Multi-Page Structure**: Home, Cats, Dogs, Birds, and Consultation pages.